 For 3 generations Feiffer Consult has been working on the optimization of the harvest.
-For more than 60 years, the "Feiffer Pan" has been used for fast and secure loss measurement and for calibrating less reliable loss sensors.
-Modern apps and software solutions facilitate the optimization of the combine and accelerate the harvesting process.
+For more than 60 years, the "Feiffer Pan" has been used for fast and secure loss measurement and for calibrating these less reliable loss sensors.
+Our apps and software solutions facilitate the optimization of the combine and accelerate the harvesting process.

 1950 - 1990

 1990 - today

 Dr. Peter Feiffer

 Peter Feiffer (* June 28, 1934 in Liegnitz, then province of Lower Silesia; † February 15, 2017 in Nordhausen) was a German researcher and inventor in agricultural science.
 He is considered the founder of technological combine threshing optimization in Germany and was a full member of the Academy of Non-Profit Sciences at Erfurt.

 He spent his childhood on a manor in Bucz near Poznan.
 After the end of World War 2, he and his family fled to East Germany.
 After graduating from high school, he studied agricultural sciences at the HU Berlin.
 He received his doctorate here in 1965 on combine variety testing.
 In 1986, he habilitated under Artur Spengler at the Academy of Agricultural Sciences of the GDR (AdL) with a dissertation B on process optimization in grain harvesting.
 In the GDR of the 1960s, he founded the Center for Mechanization and Technology in Nordhausen.
 The transformation of this research center into the company feiffer consult enabled him to continue his scientific activities after German reunification.